Warning! Your browser is extremely outdated and not web standards compliant.

 • Every social work course embeds practice opportunities, so you can see what it is like to work with different populations in a wide array of settings.
 Students start right away in Introduction to Social Work (SWRK 101) by shadowing a credentialed social worker in agencies such as Calvin Community, Children & Families of Iowa, ChildServe, Community Youth Concepts, Des Moines Public Schools, EveryStep, Four Oaks, Iowa Homeless Youth Services/Lighthouse, LifeWorks, Orchard Place/PACE, Prelude Behavioral Services, ProjectIOWA, Woodward Community Based Services, and Youth Emergency Shelter & Services.
 Practice opportunities continue throughout the social work program.

 • The program is shaped by input from local practitioners, who help social work faculty understand and respond to key trends in the field.
 This helps ensure students graduate with an understanding of what is required to be successful in the profession.
-Read more to meet the members of the Grand View Social Work Advisory Council.
+Meet the Grand View Social Work Advisory Council.

 • Strong advising relationships between faculty and students, which allows faculty to understand students’ academic and career goals.